Deadline to get a REAL ID pushed back at least a year due to coronavirus - KEYT | KCOY

 Deadline to get a REAL ID pushed back at least a year due to coronavirus

-The deadline to obtain a REAL ID, federally mandated identification that will be needed for passengers to board aircraft, will be extended until at least September 2021 — a year past the current deadline, according to a draft version of the Senate stimulus bill obtained by CNN.
+The deadline to obtain a REAL ID, federally mandated identification that will be needed for passengers to board aircraft, will be extended until October 1, 2021 — a year past the current deadline, according to the Department of Homeland Security.

+The Senate stimulus bill also requires the deadline be pushed until at least the end of September 2021.

 As of last month, only about 35% of US IDs complied with the REAL ID Act, a post-9/11 law that establishes security standards for licenses.
 Once in effect, travelers flying commercially in the US will need to have a REAL ID, which is marked by a star on the top of the card.

-Note: This story has been updated to reflect the Department of Homeland Security announcement.